samthambad/Naviin/plan.md

 1. Use fastest and most supported language possible, Rust / Python
 2. Able to handle large data
 3. Fast and Simple GUI/TUI
-4. Use DSA concepts to speed it up so that you remember it